-There are actually two kinds of college application essays . . .
+There are two kinds of college application essays:

-Today, we’ll cover the second kind of essay.
-Here are some strategies to apply.
+Today, we’ll cover the second kind, a required essay as part of the application to the college you are applying.
+Here are some strategies to use:

 The purpose of application essays is to determine what you would bring to the college community.
 That presents an interesting writing challenge, because you have to demonstrate two seemingly opposite traits:

-How can you hit both those targets?
+- How can you hit both those targets?
 The best strategy is to write about something that fits with the culture of the college and the campus – be it environmentalism, entrepreneurship, social activism, technological innovation, or something else.
 If you’re applying to an engineering school, for example, write about how you perfected the brakes on the go-kart that you built in your garage when you were in middle school.
 If you are applying to a school where you will study business, write about a company that you started while you were in high school.
-As you write, don’t brag about how brilliant you were when you did those things.
-Bragging will make you seem like someone with a big ego.
-Instead, write with a bit of self-deprecating humor.
-Remember, schools want students who will fit in, not alienate other students.

 For college application essays, the right form should be one of these two:

 - A narrative.
 This is a story that you tell in chronological format.
 To write a good essay in this format, start out by describing one experience that demonstrates what the prompt requires.
 When you were in your early teens, perhaps you helped the victims of a car accident and that sparked your interest in becoming a nurse or a physician.
-Or when you visited a handicapped relative, you realized that she could benefit from a computer with voice-activated commands, so you set one up for her and discovered how technology can help people with special challenges.
 In two or three following paragraphs, write about what you later did because of the experience that you described in paragraph one.

 - An expository essay.
 This essay requires you to state a position about something and then logically support your position in succeeding paragraphs.
 Here’s a sample prompt that a college used a few years ago:

 They could be your friends, parents, favorite teachers – anyone whose opinion you trust.
-Ask them to tell you frankly if your essay makes you sound like you are bragging or are cocky.
-Unfortunately, many of us sound that way when we are writing about ourselves.
+Ask them to tell you frankly how your essay comes across.
+Is it engaging?
+Is it personal?
+Does it sound like you?